Urban exploration: Popularity

 The rise in urban exploration's popularity can be attributed to increased media attention.
 Recent television shows such as Urban Explorers on the Discovery Channel, MTV's Fear, and the Ghost Hunting exploits of The Atlantic Paranormal Society have packaged the hobby for a popular audience.
 The fictional film After...
 (2006), a hallucinatory thriller set in Moscow's underground subways, features urban explorers caught up in extreme situations.
 Talks and exhibits on urban exploration have appeared at the fifth and sixth Hackers on Planet Earth Conference, complementing numerous newspaper articles and interviews.

 Another source of popular information is Cities of the Underworld, a documentary series that ran for three seasons on the History Channel starting in 2007.
 This series roamed around the world, showing little-known underground structures in remote locales and right under the feet of densely packed city-dwellers.
 Websites for professional and hobby explorers have been developed to share tips and locations.

-With the rise in the hobby's popularity, there has been increasing discussion of whether the extra attention has been beneficial.
+With the rise in the hobby's popularity, there has been increasing discussion about whether the extra attention has been beneficial.